Louisiana Lease Agreement Templates (7)

 Month-to-Month Lease Agreement (CC 2728) – Has a start date and no end period.
 The tenancy ends when either the landlord or tenant gives the other party 10 days’ notice before the next payment date.

-Rent-to-Own Lease Agreement – Standard rental contract that gives the lessee the power to buy the premises with an option listed in the document.
+Rent-to-Own Lease Agreement – Standard rental contract that gives the tenant the power to buy the premises with an option listed in the document.

 Room Rental (Roommate) Agreement – A written consensus among persons living in a shared housing arrangement.